-Today’s Wonder of the Day was inspired by Daniel from AL. Daniel Wonders, “why do we need oxgen to live” Thanks for WONDERing with us, Daniel!
+Today’s Wonder of the Day was inspired by Izzy from AL. Izzy Wonders, “why do we need oxgen to live” Thanks for WONDERing with us, Izzy!

 What do you need to do to survive each and every day here on Earth?
 If you're like most kids, eating and drinking are the two things that probably come to mind first.

 When you inhale, a large muscle called the diaphragm flexes downward to help draw air into your lungs.
 Your lungs are one of the largest organs in your body.
 They work together with the rest of your respiratory system to keep your body's cells supplied with necessary oxygen.

 If you put your hand on your chest, you can feel it expand and contract as you inhale and exhale.
 That's the power of your lungs working together with your diaphragm to bring air into and out of your body.